7 Reasons Cash Flow Conversations Matter To Your Financial Advising Clients

 In a perfect world, cash flow accumulation would follow a linear, if not continually upward, pattern of the inflows and outflows of cash.
 However, in many situations, cash flow accumulation is non-linear due to seasonality, economic cycles, irregular expenses, investment returns, and other variables.

-BUT, giving your clients the knowledge and clear framework around their cash flows gives them not only a sense of financial independence but the adaptability when it comes to changes in income and expenses.
+BUT, giving your clients the knowledge and a clear framework around their cash flows gives them not only a sense of financial independence but also the adaptability when it comes to changes in income and expenses.

 Helping your clients build this framework means accounting for assets, liabilities, cash flow, and protection needs.
-Cash flow helps your clients fund protection, fuel their assets, and limit their liabilities all while helping you build your financial advising practice that follows a consultative approach.
+Cash flow helps your clients fund protection, fuel their assets, and limit their liabilities, all while helping you build your financial advising practice that follows a consultative approach.

 To learn more about how following the planning philosophy at Consolidated Planning builds your practice, talk with a team member.